ROBROICH/SAP_AND_AZURE_IOT_DEMO/README.md

-# Introduction to the SAP and Azure IOT Demo
+# Introduction to the SAP and Azure IoT Demo

 This demo is a basic extension of an existing Azure IoT tutorial to demonstrate SAP connectivity leveraging a public SAP Gateway demo system.